Utah-CS3550-Fall-2023/assignments/hw6.md

 This imports the `$` function from the jQuery library.
 In jQuery the `$` function is used to wrap HTML nodes with jQuery features.

-Then replace the `say_hi` definition with this:

-    export function say_hi(elt) {
-        console.log("Say hi to", elt);
-    }

-and call it like this:

-    say_hi($("h1"));

-You should now see it print the words "Say hi to" followed by a JavaScript object definition.
-This object definition is how jQuery-wrapped elements print.
-You can usually expand the `0` field to see the underlying element being wrapped.

 In `header.html` delete the existing `<script>` block and replace it with the following: